matthias-reis/aithir.de/_content/posts/predictions/04-self-driving-cars.md

 date: 2023-05-02
 colorSpace: yellow
 tags:
-  - cars
+  - Cars
-  - autonomous driving
+  - Autonomous Driving
 ---

 Traffic is terrible, Jams are annoying, Construction sites are from hell and I